jimmyangel/sampleterrain/README.md

-## sampleterrain - Update coordinates of a GeoJSON file with sampled elevation data from [Cesium Terrain Provider](https://cesiumjs.org/data-and-assets/terrain/stk-world-terrain.html)
+## sampleterrain - Update coordinates of a GeoJSON file with sampled elevation data from [Cesium Terrain Provider](https://cesiumjs.org/data-and-assets/terrain/stk-world-terrain.html) from node.js

 ### As library